wp-plugins/flickr-shortcode-importer/readme.txt

 There is no restore functionality.
 Backup beforehand or be prepared to revert every transformed post by hand.

 = Options =
-* Add option Default A Tag Class
+* Default A Tag Class
-* Add option Default Image Alignment
+* Default Image Alignment
-* Add option Default Image Size
+* Default Image Size
 * Import Flickr-based A/IMG tags
 * Set Captions
 * Set first [flickr] image as featured image or not